Compiled from my ten-part series at Capital Research Center

 When asked about the millions of dollars his societies receive from the State Department, he replied, “Yes… the Open Society Foundation has the same objectives as the State Department.”

 But who would oppose promoting democracy?
-That would be as reactionary and backward-thinking as opposing an anticorruption fight.
+That would be as reactionary and backward-thinking as opposing an anti-corruption fight.

 Democracy promotion, like colonialism, can provide great benefits — but usually, only to the privileged intelligentsia.
-Roelofs draws attention to the corruption that the practice has created both in Eastern Europe and the West.

 For Soros, communism failed because it attempted to create a “universal closed society,” and its downfall created the opportunity to create a “universal open society.”
-Democracy becomes problematic if most voters choose a closed, non-pluralistic society.
+Democracy too becomes problematic if most voters choose a closed, non-pluralistic society.

 In my view, Klaus embodies the worst of the Western democracies, just as the pre-revolutionary Czech regime represented the worst of communism.
 I am opposed to both extremes.